 TAG Participants have access to all the services in the above list.
 Temporary TAG Participants typically do not receive email accounts, although email accounts are available for Temporary TAG Participants if you choose.
 Temporary TAG accounts also do not have access to restricted Library databases or to Pre-Feed or Bridging services.
 Extend participants will have access to the wireless network and mail forwarding.
-Meeting ID Participants will have access only to the wireless network.
+Meeting ID Participants will have access to only the wireless network.

 For information on how to use the Directory while you have a temporary account provisioned, see: "Directory Access - Temporary Accounts (T-9s)."

 The CNetID (Chicago Network ID) is a unique account name on the IT Services networking systems.
 It is used with a password to access most services.
 The Trusted Agent Program provides TAG Participants with the ability to create their CNetIDs and passwords.
 CNetIDs are also used to access and authenticate to many services that are outside of IT Services.
 Participants will generally be set up automatically to access the services for which they are eligible.